Republicans frustrated with the Democratic agenda at the Capitol are pulling out all the stops trying to thwart their political foes.

 “Once we get it on the ballot, that’s step one,” Pugliese said.
 “Step two is actually educating the public about the Electoral College, how it works in Colorado.”

-Even if enough signatures are gathered, the measure wouldn’t be on the ballot until 2020, because the original 1910 requires such votes in even-numbered years.
+Even if enough signatures are gathered, the measure wouldn’t be on the ballot until 2020, because the original 1910 constitutional amendment requires such votes in even-numbered years.
 The only exceptions are laws that come under the Taxpayers Bill of Rights.

 Even attempting to challenge a law is rare, said retired Colorado State University political scientist John Straayer.